lexover/vue-django-webstore-example/README.md

 login: admin
 password: admin123
 ```
 You can also run frontend and backend separately.
-For this you should initialyse and run backend (on Linux system):
+For this you should initialize and run backend (on Linux system):
 ```bash
 $ cd drugstore
 $ python -m venv venv